FlashGet Kids FlashGet Kids

 The dynamics of teenage friendship

-The Proud Family’s generational friendships are established through Penny’s friendships with her various friends.
+The Proud Family’s generational friendships are elaborated through Penny’s friendships with her various friends.

-The show delves into issues around sticking to your friends and giving in to what others want, but still being yourself.
+The show delves into issues around sticking by your friends and giving in to what others want, but still being yourself.
 It demonstrates holding onto who you are, even when things get tough.

-We also see Penny’s friends Dijonay, Lacienga Boulevard, alongside quiet Zoey Howzer, grappling with what feels like every teenager’s problems.
+We also see Penny’s friends Dijonay, LaCienega Boulevardez, alongside quiet Zoey Howzer, grapple with what feels like every teenager’s problems.

-The Proud Family: Louder and Prouderkeepsthis theme alive by tackling today’s teenage issues, from online life to acceptance.
+The Proud Family: Louder and Prouder, as well, keeps this theme alive by also tackling today’s teenage issues – from online life to acceptance.

 Is The Proud Family suitable for kids?